It’s simple: the ERC-20 protocol improves interoperability and greatly widens the accessible use cases of blockchain assets.

-Ethereum is a decentralized, open-source blockchain with smart contract functionality.
-Ether is the native cryptocurrency of the platform.
-After Bitcoin, it is the second largest cryptocurrency by market capitalization, priced at $3,368 per Ether.
+Ether ($ETH) is the native cryptocurrency of the platform.
+After Bitcoin, it is the second largest cryptocurrency by market capitalization, according to Coingecko.com.

-Buterin initially described Ethereum in a white paper and argued to the bitcoin core developers that Bitcoin and blockchain technology could benefit from other applications besides money and needed a more robust language for application development that could lead to attaching real-world assets, such as stocks and property, to the blockchain.
+Buterin initially described Ethereum in a whitepaper, and argued to the bitcoin core developers that Bitcoin and blockchain technology could benefit from other applications besides money.
+In order for this to happen, it needed a more robust language for application development that could lead to attaching real-world assets, such as stocks and property, to the blockchain.

-In 2013, Buterin briefly worked with eToro CEO Yoni Assia on the Colored Coins project and drafted its white paper outlining additional use cases for blockchain technology.
+In 2013, Buterin briefly worked with eToro CEO Yoni Assia on the Colored Coins project and drafted its whitepaper which outlined additional use cases for blockchain technology.
 However, after failing to gain agreement on how the project should proceed, he proposed the development of a new platform with a more robust scripting language.

 Ethereum was announced at the North American Bitcoin Conference in Miami, in January 2014.
 During the conference, Gavin Wood, Charles Hoskinson, and Anthony Di Iorio, who financed the project, rented a house in Miami with Buterin to develop a fuller sense of what Ethereum might become.

 Ethereum allows anyone to deploy permanent and immutable decentralized applications onto it, with which users can interact.
 Decentralized finance (DeFi) applications provide a broad array of financial services without the need for typical financial intermediaries like brokerages, exchanges, or banks, such as allowing cryptocurrency users to borrow against their holdings or lend them out for interest.

 Ethereum also allows for the creation and exchange of NFTs, which are non-interchangeable tokens connected to digital works of art or other real-world items.
 These may be sold as unique digital property.